Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Portugal

 Portugal crypto tax rules have recently changed.
-We’re including Portugal on this list because it was, prior to 2023, a famously tax free zone for crypto.
+We’re including Portugal on this list because it was, before 2023, a famously tax-free zone for crypto.
 This is no longer the case as of January 1, 2023.
 In 2022, the Portuguese Parliament approved a specific tax regime that came into effect on January 1, 2023.
-Under the Portuguese Personal Income Tax Code (the “PIT Code”), income from Crypto now qualifies either as capital, capital gains, or self-employment income.
+Under the Portuguese Personal Income Tax Code (the “PIT Code”), income from crypto now qualifies either as capital, capital gains, or self-employment income.

 Puerto Rico